Barlinnie Prison - Visiting

 - If you require additional assistance please do not hesitate to contact us prior to attending.

-Please click to access the visits timetable for July 2014 - Barlinnie Visits July 2014
+Please click to access the visits timetable for July 2014 - Barlinnie Visiting Hours August 2014

 HMP Barlinnie operates a rotational cycle for all prisoners to gain fair access to visits sessions.
 Please check the monthly timetable above, or in the establishment.